 One of their main functions is to counter stress.
 The adrenals don’t know the difference between physical or mental stress.
 They treat both with the same stress hormones.

 Every type of stress influences these glands—injury, infection, divorce, financial stresses, job-related stress, irritable people, drugs and medication, surgery, pain, illness, poison ivy, excessive cold or heat, giving birth, menstrual cycle, staring into computer monitors for hours at a time, eating junk foods, starvation diets, excessive exercise and babysitting fifteen small children under the age of five for over thirteen hours without proper ventilation.

 The adrenals have many other functions, from anti-inflammatory actions (ridding the body of pain and swelling) and immune system protection to balancing fluid and salt levels, and controlling minerals (such as potassium), rapid heart rate and sleep and awake cycles.

-A positive adrenal hormone test does NOT always show up abnormal until 90% of the adrenal becomes dysfunction.
+A positive adrenal hormone test does NOT always show up abnormal until 90% of the adrenal becomes dysfunctional.

 (The CIBA Collection of Medical Illustrations, Vol. 4 Endocrine System, by Frank Netter, M.D. page 101)

-In the midsection, the fat forms primarily in and around the abdominal organs and sags downward over the belly.
-This is called visceral fat and cannot be safely extracted with liposection.
+In the mid-section, the fat forms primarily in and around the abdominal organs and sags downward over the belly.
+This is called visceral fat and cannot be safely extracted with liposuction.